The Tour de Yorkshire is coming!

 Tour de Yorkshire Ride

-It’s not just professional bike racers who can take part in the very first Tour de Yorkshire, now non pro bike riders are being encouraged to sign up for a an exciting new sportive on Sunday 3 May.
+It’s not just professional bike racers who can take part in the very first Tour de Yorkshire, now non pro bike riders will be able to ride the same route in advance of the professionals in the exciting new sportive, ‘The Tour de Yorkshire Ride’ on Sunday 3 May.

 The event is being supported by five-time Tour de France winner, Bernard Hinault, who will be giving sportive riders tips.
 Participants in the sportive will cross the same finish line as the pro riders and a winners’ ceremonies will take place on the Tour de Yorkshire podium.